-The stage for the Liberty Affair was set in the spring of 1768.
-Boston smuggler Daniel Malcolm approached the British customs officials overseeing the port of Boston.
+In the spring of 1768, Boston smuggler Daniel Malcolm approached the British customs officials overseeing the port of Boston.
+And so he set the stage for the Liberty Affair.

 Malcolm asked how much they would charge to let him land a load of wine in the city without paying the mandatory taxes.